warmwaffles/blog/resume/index.md

 I enjoy playing with LibGDX and other various game platforms to gain knowledge while having fun doing it.

+I also toy with Elixir projects in my spare time.

 I like working with my hands and building things in my garage.
 Any where from cutting boards, welding, tearing motors apart, or just soldering electronics I